databs1/GMM/README.md

 - the values of the BIC and ICL criteria

-devtools::install_github("databs1/GMM") #to install the package library(ModeleMix)  #load library modelMixte(data,k)  #data needs to contain quantitative and qualitative data or only qualitative data only,
+devtools::install_github("databs1/GMM") #to install the package library(ModeleMix)  \t#load library
-                    #it doesn't run if only quantitative data is supplied.
-Use Kmeans instead for clustering with quantitative data.
+modelMixte(data,k)  \t#data needs to contain quantitative and qualitative data or only qualitative data only,\n
-vignette("Mixmod")  #To see examples
+                    \t#it doesn't run if only quantitative data is supplied.
+Use Kmeans instead for clustering with quantitative data. vignette("Mixmod")  \t#To see examples